kshootmania/ksm-chart-format/kson_format.md

     DOMString?      jacket_filename;       // self-explanatory (can have a preset image "nowprinting1"/"nowprinting2"/"nowprinting3")
     DOMString?      jacket_author;         // self-explanatory
-    DOMString?      information;           // (OPTIONAL) optional information shown in song selection DOMString?      ksh_version;           // (OPTIONAL) "ver" field of KSH file (specified only if converted from KSH) }
+    DOMString?      information;           // (OPTIONAL) optional information shown in song selection }
 ```